Use Advanced search for multiple words and phrases

 Homebrew quality

 Biodiesel made from different kinds of oil can have slightly different characteristics (see Oils and esters characteristics) -- some are better for cold climates, for instance.
-But it's all excellent fuel, even when made from used cooking oil (WVO) -- as long as it's well made.
-You CAN make high-quality biodiesel yourself if you follow the instructions given on this site.
+But it's all excellent fuel, even when it's made from used cooking oil (WVO) -- as long as it's well made.
+You CAN make top-quality biodiesel yourself if you follow the instructions given on this site.

-Our normal production biodiesel made here at
+Our normal production biodiesel made from used cooking oil here at

 The lab staff said later it was the cleanest biodiesel they'd seen.
 "How do you make such good biodiesel from WVO?" they asked.
-See:
+See: [Biofuel] Biodiesel test results, 11 Apr 2006:

 "Backyard" and small-scale producers take a pride in what they do, many or most of them make high-quality biodiesel.
 Jack Kenworthy, a teacher at the Cape Eleuthera Island School in the Bahamas, joined our Biofuel mailing list in November 2002 as a novice.
 List members helped him learn how to make biodiesel from scratch, helped him solve problems he encountered, then helped him design and build a processor.
 Nine months after joining he wrote to the list: